 "These people need to know for certain that they will have coverage in January of 2014 and cannot wait until the last minute to enroll through healthcare.gov," Sevigny said.

 Eight months ago, Laura Miller of Concord told lawmakers that because of a preexisting condition, the high risk pool was her only insurance option, but she hoped to be among the first state residents to sign up for new coverage when the online marketplace opened Oct.
-1. She said Monday she has tried numerous times to enroll online without success, and after consulting an insurance agent, had decided to wait until the end of November to try again.
-She was pleased to hear that the risk pool will be extended.
+1.

 "I'm very happy," she said.
 "That takes the stress off of people panicking about not being able to get in."